Osman Faruqi

 Osman Faruqi (born c.1990) is a Pakistani-born Australian political and entertainment journalist.

-He has been the culture news editor of The Sydney Morning Herald and The Age since 2022.
+Faruqi was the culture news editor of The Sydney Morning Herald and The Age between February 2022 and August 2024.
 Previously he was Schwartz Media's head of audio, presenter of The Culture podcast, and editor of daily news podcast, 7am.
-He worked as the deputy editor of the Australian Broadcasting Corporation's ABC Life and as a reporter with the ABC’s investigative audio program, Background Briefing, and was the former political editor at Junkee.
+He worked as the deputy editor of the Australian Broadcasting Corporation's ABC Life and as a reporter with the ABC's investigative audio program, Background Briefing, and was the former political editor at Junkee.
 He is also known as a contributor to The Guardian, The Saturday Paper and others.

 Biography

 Faruqi was born in Pakistan and came to Australia at the age of two.
 He is the son of the Australian Greens senator Mehreen Faruqi.
 As a student at the University of New South Wales Faruqi served as the president of the Student Representative Council in 2010.
 In the 2015 New South Wales state election, Faruqi stood as the Australian Greens candidate for the seat of Heffron, receiving 21.1% of the first-preference vote.
 Faruqi is a Muslim and has commented on the difficulty of facing prejudice as a Muslim in Australia in the wake of the September 11 attacks.

 In addition to his work as a journalist, Faruqi has also worked as a higher education policy adviser for the Australian Greens in the office of NSW Senator Lee Rhiannon.
 After nearly ten years as an active member of the Greens, Faruqi stepped down from his roles in the party in 2015.

 He chairs an awards panel for the State Library of New South Wales.